🕊️CEASEFIRE: Iran War Day 40 — 2-Week Pause Announced —Live Tracker →

 • • Foreign aid is about 1% of the federal budget — yet polls show Americans think it's 25%.

-• • The US provides less foreign aid as a % of GDP than most other developed nations.
+• • The US provides less foreign aid as a % of GDP than every other major developed nation.

 • • Pakistan received $25B in aid while harboring Osama bin Laden.